writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - Medium logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 1 promotional (“Swag”) item on the conference swag table (provided by sponsor)
+- One featured job posting in our Newsletter (2,500 subscibers)

 The **Second Draft** package costs **$1,500**.